prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part1.md

 ### Figma Setup and Sharing

-- [ ] Created a Figma file for the project.
+- [ ] Created a Figma project folder with a new file for the project.
-- [ ] Shared the Figma file with all team members and the professor with editing permissions.
+- [ ] Shared the Figma project with all team members and the professor with editing permissions.

 ### Wireframe Design